-‘The Gilston Area’ is the area identified in the Pre-Submission version of East Herts District Plan as a sustainable location for the development of up to 10,000 new homes which will help meet the region’s housing needs.
+‘The Gilston Area’ is the area identified within the East Herts District Plan as a sustainable location for the development of up to 10,000 new homes which will help meet the region’s housing needs.

 ‘Gilston Park Estate’ is Places for People’s proposed development, located within the Gilston Area, which would contribute 8,500 homes towards the total 10,000.
 It is the historic name for the land that we own.
 The additional 1,500 will be delivered by through another scheme led by City and Provincial Property (CPP) on adjoining land currently known as the Briggens Estate.